skipperkongen/declarative-cartography/sql_wiki/constraint_evaluation/cellbound_gridmethod.md

     <tr><td>1200 meter</td><td>71119</td>         <td>21 seconds</td>       <td>0.4 ms/record</td></tr>
 </table>

-Diagram of running time:
+As can be seen, the running time drops (predictably) as the cell-size increases:

 ![Running time](https://raw.github.com/skipperkongen/phd_cvl/master/sql_wiki/images/runningtime_cellify.png?login=skipperkongen&token=aaa44d9bf680b94583f714709bb0ad3b)

-### Computing cells with more than K records
+### Finding cells that intersect more than K records

-What is the time to compute cells that intersect more than K=16 records, cell-size 100?
+The SELECT template for finding all cells that intersect more than *K* records (substitute placeholders CELLSIZE and K in the statement below):

 ```sql
 SELECT